MohamedMustafa86/MohamedMustafa86/README.md

-- 👋 Hi, I’m @MohamedMustafa
+-  Hi, I’m Mohamed A. Mustafa
-- 👀 I’m working now on a financial app.
+-  I’m working now on a financial app.